Lectins - what you really need to know

 KidneybeansDepositphotos 99168932 s 2019

 Nightshade vegetables - are mostly always eaten cooked and so the lectins are destroyed .
-Tomatoes, chilli and capsicums, however, are often eaten raw but they appear not to cause problems and it is assumed that these lectins are tolerated by the body without ill-effect.
+Tomatoes, chilli and capsicums, however, are often eaten raw but they appear not to cause problems.
+It is assumed that these lectins are tolerated by the body without ill-effect.

 Whole grains are usually consumed cooked and so the lectins are destroyed.
 However, wheat germ, which is highest in lectins, should not be used in dishes that are not cooked unless the wheatgerm itself has been toasted.